FAQs for Research Investigators

 Course assignment projects that collect information about individuals are not normally considered to be 'research' and would not normally require IRB review.
 In these instances, the project should be clearly represented to individuals as a course assignment, and not as an NDSU research project, to avoid confusion about the need for IRB review.
 Class instructors are responsible for the conduct of these course assignments.

 Sometimes, a student will also want to utilize this data as a part of their thesis/dissertation, or for a publication.
 This would then constitute a contribution to generalizable knowledge, therefore 'research'.
-In these cases, IRB review must be sought prior to contacting or collecting any data from participants; the IRB is prohibited from granting retroactive approval.
+In these cases, IRB review must be sought prior to contacting or collecting any data from participants; the IRB may not grant retroactive approval.

 The federal policy defines a human subject as "...a living individual about whom an investigator (whether professional or student) conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information."
-NDSU policy expands this definition to include some use of de-identified existing data, records or specimens from human subjects.
-A human subject is also someone on whom, or with whose specimen or medical record, a clnical investigation is conducted to determine the safety and effectiveness of a drug, medical device, or other test article regulated by the FDA.
+A human subject is also someone on whom, or with whose specimen or medical record, a clinical investigation is conducted to determine the safety and effectiveness of a drug, medical device, or other test article regulated by the FDA.

 Some examples (not an all-inclusive list):